-Certificate in Higher Education in the Built Environment Diploma in Higher Education in Construction Management BSc Construction Management BSc (Hons) Construction Management В Intellectual skills: B1 Identify the aims and objectives of research and demonstrate the ability to collect, organise and critically evaluate data.
-Apply research and demonstrate the ability to collect, organise and critically evaluate data. В2 Present in a professional, concise and accurate fashion findings from research and practical investigations. В3 Identify own learning needs and undertake personal development, evaluating achievements against targets.
+Higher National Certificate in Construction Technology Higher National Diploma in Construction Management BSc (Ord.)
+Construction Management BSc (Hons) Construction Management В Intellectual skills: В1 Identify the aims and objectives of research and demonstrate the ability to collect, organise and critically evaluate data.
+Apply research and demonstrate the ability to collect, organise and critically evaluate data.
+B2 Present in a professional, concise and accurate fashion findings from research and practical investigations. В3 Identify own learning needs and undertake personal development, evaluating achievements against targets.
 Review and identify own learning needs and undertake personal development, evaluating achievements against targets.
 Critically review and identify own learning needs and undertake personal development, evaluating achievements against targets. В4 Discuss social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
 Evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
 Critically evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
-Certificate in Higher Education in the Built Environment Diploma in Higher Education in Construction Management BSc Construction Management BSc (Hons) Construction Management С Subject skills.
+Higher National Certificate in Construction Technology Higher National Diploma in Construction Management BSc (Ord.)
+Construction Management BSc (Hons) Construction Management С Subject skills.
 C1 Select appropriate construction technologies for Sustainable Development of the Built Environment Select and apply appropriate construction technologies for Sustainable Development of the Built Environment Critically appraise, select and apply appropriate construction technologies for Sustainable Development of the Built Environment C2 Select and justify appropriate contractual documentation for a variety of developments.
 Appraise and utilise appropriate contractual documentation for a variety of developments.
 C3 Work effectively in teams through appropriate interpersonal relationships utilising group dynamics to agree and assess goals, plans, reviews and progress.

-Describe professional ethics and Demonstrate awareness of professional Have a critical awareness of professional C4 values together with the duty of care ethics and values together with the duty ethics and values together with the duty of and corporate responsibility. of care and corporate responsibility. care and corporate responsibility.
-Evaluate risk and apply to health and C5 safety and welfare procedures as well as potential development scenarios
+C4 Describe professional ethics and values together with the duty of care and corporate responsibility.
+Demonstrate awareness of professional ethics and values together with the duty of care and corporate responsibility.
+Have a critical awareness of professional ethics and values together with the duty of care and corporate responsibility.
+C5 Evaluate risk and apply to health and safety and welfare procedures as well as potential development scenarios

-Certificate in Higher Education in the Built Environment Diploma in Higher Education in Construction Management BSc Construction Management BSc (Hons) Construction Management D. Practical, Professional and Empl oyability skills.
-D1 Discuss effective working relationships conducive to conflict avoidance or resolution.
+Higher National Certificate in Construction Technology D. Practical, Professional and Emp Construction Management D1 Discuss effective working relationships conducive to conflict avoidance or resolution.
 Develop effective working relationships conducive to conflict avoidance or resolution.
 Develop, maintain and encourage effective working relationships conducive to conflict avoidance or resolution.
 D2 Use Information Technology to prepare and present information using appropriate media.
 Use Information Technology to prepare and present information using appropriate media.
 Use Information Technology to prepare and present information using appropriate media.
 D3 Describe factors affecting developments in the Built Environment Demonstrate knowledge of factors affecting developments in the Built Environment Advise clients upon factors affecting developments in the Built Environment D4 Understand what constitutes an Equal Opportunities and non-discriminatory environment.
 Understand and work within an Equal Opportunities and non-discriminatory environment.
-Appraise, understand and work within an Equal Opportunities and non-discriminatory environment.'
+Appraise, understand and work within an Equal Opportunities and non- discriminatory environment.'
 D5 Apply effective time and resource management to both group and individual tasks.
 D6 Participate in relevant Professional Body activities including CPD and progression to Chartered Status Participate in relevant Professional Body activities including CPD and progression to Chartered Status Participate in relevant Professional Body activities including CPD and progression to Chartered Status